United States Post Office (Beacon, New York)

 The U.S. Post Office in Beacon, New York, is located on Main Street (New York State Route 52 Business).
 It serves the ZIP Code 12508, covering the entire city of Beacon and some of the neighboring areas of the Town of Fishkill.
 It is a stone structure in the Dutch Colonial Revival architectural style built in the mid-1930s.
 In 1988 it was listed on the National Register of Historic Places along with many other older post offices in the state.

 While its style was not uncommon for post offices of the era, its fieldstone exterior is.
-Only a few other New Deal post offices in the state, most of them also in Dutchess County towns along the Hudson River, used it.
+Only a few other New Deal post offices in the state, most of them in Dutchess County towns along the Hudson River, used it.
 President Franklin D. Roosevelt's preferred that new post offices in his native region echo the architectural preferences of his Dutch ancestors who had been among the earliest settlers of the Hudson Valley, and the success of the Beacon post office may have encouraged him in that respect.

 It was also the only federal building in New York designed by architect Gilbert Stanley Underwood, who lived in Idaho and primarily worked on buildings in the national parks of the West, closer to his home.
 Inside the building, Charles Rosen painted a map of the Hudson Valley on the lobby walls, in addition to some murals depicting historic events in the area.
 Both interior and exterior remain largely as originally constructed.